wp-plugins/exclude-pages/readme.txt

 it, the page will not appear in any listings of pages (which includes, and is *usually* limited to, your page navigation menus).

+Pages which are children of excluded pages also do not show up in menu listings.
+(An alert in the editing screen, underneath the "include" checkbox allows you to track down which ancestor page is affecting child pages in this way.)

 == Installation ==

 1. Upload `exclude_pages.php` to the `/wp-content/plugins/` directory